The Challenge: Our living environment can greatly impact our mood.

 5. Add Some Plants

-If you find yourself loving your new indoor garden, extend it to your office or workplace so that you can maintain a home-level happy throughout the work day — they’ll have a similar effect on you there, too, as they break up the starkness and sameness of the space.
+If you find yourself loving your new indoor garden, extend it to your office or workplace so that you can maintain home-level happiness throughout the work day — they’ll have a similar effect on you there, too, as they break up the starkness and sameness of the space.

 6. Change How You Think About Your Home